readytensor/rt-agentic-ai-cert-week11/lessons/wk11-l1a/wk11-l1-monitoring-and-observability.md

 > You’ll learn how to turn a vague complaint like “the bot is acting weird” into a fast, focused investigation.

-Stay tuned — the real work begins in Lesson 2.
+Stay tuned — the real work begins in the next lesson.

 --DIVIDER--